armory/knowledge-base/_posts/armory/2018-12-14-kubecon-demo.md

 This is a quick 1-minute GIF showing a simplified version of the pipeline execution on display at the Armory booth at Kubecon.

+You can find a narrated version of this [youtube link](https://www.youtube.com/watch?v=J45FYB7EjUY)

 In it, we see the components of the pipeline definition:
 * A configuration tab, on which we can configure settings, triggers, and notifications for the pipeline as a whole
 * A *Kubernetes v2 Manifest* deployment stage to a "Dev" environment